IHE/ITI.mCSD/input/pagecontent/ITI-91.md

 They shall also support the requirements in [ITI TF-2: Z.6](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.6-populating-the-expected-response-format), Populating the Expected Response Format.

 A Directory shall support receiving a request for both the JSON and the XML messaging formats as defined in FHIR.
-A Update Client shall accept either the JSON or the XML messaging formats as defined in FHIR.
+A Update Client shall accept at least one of either the JSON or the XML messaging formats as defined in FHIR.

 See [ITI TF-2: Appendix W](https://profiles.ihe.net/ITI/TF/Volume2/ch-W.html) for informative implementation material for this transaction.